stayintarkov/SIT.Documentation/docs/source/install.rst

 It is recommended to use SIT.Manager to install Stay In Tarkov.
 However, if you wish to do it manually, please follow the steps below.

-WIP - Come back later.
+WIP - Come back later